Romanian language: Common Romanian

 Romanian descended from the Latin spoken in the Roman provinces of Southeastern Europe north of the Jireček Line (a hypothetical boundary between the dominance of Latin and Greek influences).
+The exact geographic origin and continuity (especially after Roman withdrawal from Dacia in the 3rd century) is still debated among historians.

 Most scholars agree that two major dialects had developed from Common Romanian by the 10th century.
 Daco-Romanian (the official language of Romania and Moldova) and Istro-Romanian (a language spoken today by no more than 2,000 people in Istria) descended from the northern dialect.
 Two other languages, Aromanian and Megleno-Romanian, developed from the southern version of Common Romanian.
 These two languages are now spoken in lands to the south of the Jireček Line.

 Of the features that individualize Common Romanian, inherited from Latin or subsequently developed, of particular importance are: